 What You Can See

 A liveaboard cruise to Mary Island is notable for visiting underwater points extending out from the island itself that commonly host swirling schools of barracuda and jacks.
 These prime dive sites are steep wall dives with high-voltage pelagic action.
 Divers often report seeing mantas as well as sharks.
-Ghost pipefish, leaffish, shrimp gobies and beautiful tropical fish of all sizes rule the reef encrusted walls.
-This is an exemplary area for your wide angle lens, possibly capturing the action from inside an immense school of fish.
+Ghost pipefish, leaffish, shrimp gobies, and beautiful tropical fish of all sizes rule the reef encrusted walls.
+This is an exemplary area for your wide-angle lens, possibly capturing the action from inside an immense school of fish.
 Mary Island has thrilled many a photographer aboard a liveaboard dive cruise.

 Mary Island Dive Sites

 Barracuda Point is aptly named as it is a submerged point that attracts huge schools of silvery barracuda and jacks.
 The current surrounding this site ensures both small and large life will be abundant.
-Mary Corner is the second point extending off of Mary Island that may be accessed depending on weather.
-Schools of unicornfish and fusiliers can keep divers entertained along with usual hunters, barracuda and tuna.
+Mary Corner is the second point extending off of Mary Island that may be accessed depending on the weather.
+Schools of unicornfish and fusiliers can keep divers entertained along with usual hunters, barracuda, and tuna.

 Anchor Point is just that, where the boat itself may be able to tie off, weather permitting.
 There are bommies nearby covered in coral gardens.
-Nearby, caverns and swim throughs formed by ancient volcanic activity can be examined.
+Nearby, caverns, and swim-throughs formed by ancient volcanic activity can be examined.

 Getting to Mary Island Dive Sites

 Honiara is the capital and primary port of arrival and departure for Solomon Islands liveaboards and lies on the northern shore of Guadalcanal Island.
 All liveaboard dive cruises depart from Honiara.
 Mary Island can be explored as part of longer itineraries along with the Florida Islands and Russel Islands.

 - 9.2 Superb